dragonee/tasks-collector-tools/README.md

     journal [options]

 Options:
+    -d, --date DATE  Use this date for the journal entry.
     -T TAGS, --tags TAGS  Add these tags to the journal entry.
     -s               Also save a copy as new observation, filling Situation field.
     -o               Alias for -s.